kinow/autosubmit/docs/source/usage/run_modes/wrappers.rst

     # JOBS_IN_WRAPPER = Sections that should be wrapped together ex SIM
     # METHOD : Select between MACHINESFILES or Shared-Memory.
     # MIN_WRAPPED set the minim  number of jobs that should be included in the wrapper.
 DEFAULT = 2
     # MAX_WRAPPED set the maxim  number of jobs that should be included in the wrapper.
-DEFAULT = TOTALJOBS
+DEFAULT = 99999999999
     # Policy : Select the behaviour of the inner jobs Strict/Flexible/Mixed
     # EXTEND_WALLCLOCK: Allows to extend the wallclock by the max wallclock of the horizontal package (max inner job).
 Values are integer units (0,1,2)
     # RETRIALS : Enables a retrial mechanism for vertical wrappers, or default retrial mechanism for the other wrappers